 - Jan Fransen and team have been working on a study on social and organizational resilience in Rotterdam, by Vital Cities and Citizens, IHS and City Council of Rotterdam.
 Funded by the Trust Fund of EUR.

 - Jan Fransen and team have given presentations to the EU, Partos (association of Dutch international NGO’s) and the city council of Rotterdam on community resilience.

 - Finally, Nigel Browne, one of IHS’ Information Managers recorded his experiences during the first six months of lockdown in a book chapter entitled: The IHS Library and its response to the COVID-19 Pandemic.

 Researchers of the African Studies Centre Leiden and members of their Community have started to write blogs about the spread of COVID-19 through Africa, and the impact of the pandemic.

 The INCLUDE knowledge platform has a dedicated COVID-19 web-page to share knowledge on how the coronavirus pandemic and related interventions are likely to affect development programmes and the livelihoods of people in Africa.

-A dashboard is developed that provides a global overview of the number of COVID-19 cases including confirmed, dead and recovered cases (if the data is available) for each individual country.
+- A dashboard has been developed that provides a global overview of the number of COVID-19 cases including confirmed, dead and recovered cases (if the data is available) for each individual country.
 The dashboard is made interactive to allow for comparison of data and curves for different countries.
-Different modeling approaches are compared to provide predictive models for the spread of the disease and to develop scenarios that visualize the effect of counter measures that have been taken in different countries (such as the lock-down scenario as introduced in the Netherlands).
+Different modelling approaches are compared to provide predictive models for the spread of the disease and to develop scenarios that visualize the effect of counter measures that have been taken in different countries (such as the lock-down scenario as introduced in the Netherlands).